The Ultimate Guide to Types of Building Stones and Their Uses

 From the pyramids to the Parthenon, humans have been building with stones for thousands of years.
-Among the most used and well-known natural stones utilized for construction are basalt, limestone, travertine, and slate.
-Any architect, contractor, or masonry will tell you that natural stone is exceptionally durable, providing an excellent return on investment.
+Among the most used and well-known natural stone utilized for construction are basalt, limestone, travertine, and slate.
+Any architect, contractor, or mason will tell you that natural stone is exceptionally durable, providing an excellent return on investment.

-Whether igneous, metamorphic, or sedimentary, rocks used for building materials contain different types of stone that can construct some of the most magnificent architectural feats.
-There are three main types of rock.
-Let’s examine them more closely.
+Whether igneous, metamorphic, or sedimentary, rocks used for building materials contain different types of stone that can construct some of the most impressive architectural feats.
+Let's examine the three main types of rock more closely.

 This rock is always formed in layers called “strata” and often contains fossils.
 Pieces of rock are loosened by weather, then transported to a basin or depression where the sediment is trapped, and lithification (compaction) takes place.
 The sediment is deposited in flat, horizontal layers, with the oldest layers on the bottom and younger layers on top.